Notification Regarding Logging into Chromebooks

 I’m getting a message about “unlock and restore data”?

-If you are getting a message about unlocking and that your passwords do not match, don’t worry we can skip this error!
+If you are getting a message about unlocking and that your passwords do not match, don’t worry!
+We can get you through this error!

 - If the Chromebook asks for your old password, click “Forgot your old password?”